llsc-supercloud/supercloud-docs-mkdocs/docs/using-the-system/submitting-jobs/submitting-jobs.md

 > `LLsub -i`

-As mentioned earlier on this page, when you run an LLsub command, you\'ll see the Slurm command that is being run in the background when you submit the job.
-Once your interactive job has started, you\'ll see the command line prompt has changed.
-It\'ll say something like:
+As mentioned earlier on this page, when you run an LLsub command, you'll see the Slurm command that is being run in the background when you submit the job.
+Once your interactive job has started, you'll see the command line prompt has changed.
+It'll say something like:

 > `USERNAME@d-14-13-1:~$`